chesterXalan/LicensePlateRecognition-PyTorch/README.md

 # LicensePlateRecognition-PyTorch

-A Taiwanese license plate (LP) recognition system in PyTorch.
+A Taiwanese license plate recognition (LPR) system in PyTorch.